tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the result.
 Received data is decrypted and verified, reassembled, and then delivered to higher-level clients.

-Three protocols that use the TLS Record Protocol are described in this document: the TLS Handshake Protocol, the Alert Protocol, and the application data protocol.
-In order to allow extension of the TLS protocol, additional record content types can be supported by the TLS Record Protocol.
-New record content type values are assigned by IANA in the TLS Content Type Registry as described in {{iana-considerations}}.
+TLS records are typed, which allows multiple higher level protocols to be multiplexed over the same record layer.
+This document specifies three content types: handshake, application data, and alert.
 Implementations MUST NOT send record types not defined in this document unless negotiated by some extension.
 If a TLS implementation receives an unexpected record type, it MUST send an "unexpected_message" alert.

-Any protocol designed for use over TLS must be carefully designed to deal with all possible attacks against it.
-As a practical matter, this means that the protocol designer must be aware of what security properties TLS does and does not provide and cannot safely rely on the latter.

-Note in particular that the length of a record or absence of traffic itself is not protected by encryption unless the sender uses the supplied padding mechanism -- see {{record-padding}} for more details.
+New record content type values are assigned by IANA in the TLS Content Type Registry as described in
+{{iana-considerations}}.

 ## Record Layer